WICG/scheduling-apis/README.md

 https://github.com/tdresser/should-yield

 #### 2. Expected time to next animation frame
-JS schedulers are estimating the time to next animation frame with book-keeping, but it's not possible to be estimate this properly without knowing browser internals.
+JS schedulers are estimating the time to next animation frame with book-keeping, but it's not possible to estimate this properly without knowing browser internals.

 TODO: Add link to repo.